esch3r/PersonalWebsite-/README.md

 ### Construct the cascading style sheet .css file
 The antonomy of this code is that p is the selector containing the properties color and text-align.
+Precedence of each of these instances is from top down

 Respectively, red and center correspond as values to these properties.
 In other languages, like Python, this construction would be called a dictionary which form of a data structure.

 ~~~~